fakepaperclips/molecule/index.md

 newsfeed:
     -
 	content: Setting up a new site layout so I can use some custom plugins!
+Hopefully.
  	date: 15 April 2018
     -
         content: Absolutely flabbergasted to announce that I won the <a href="https://www.nsf.gov/news/news_summ.jsp?cntn_id=245024&org=NSF&from=news">NSF GRFP Fellowship!!!</a>